spf13/cobra-cli/CONTRIBUTING.md

 ### Quick steps to contribute

 1. Fork the project.
-1. Download your fork to your PC (`git clone https://github.com/your_username/cobra && cd cobra`)
+1. Download your fork to your PC (`git clone https://github.com/your_username/cobra-cli && cd cobra-cli`)
 1. Create your feature branch (`git checkout -b my-new-feature`)
 1. Make changes and run tests (`make test`)
 1. Add them to staging (`git add .`)